 Avoid the fridge at all costs: Tomatoes will turn mushy and bland in there.
 They’re best left out of zip-locked bags and instead placed in a paper bag until they’re ripe.
 Once ripened, you can keep ’em out on the counter.
 Here are the other foods you’ve been spoiling by putting them in the fridge.

 While butter is on the USDA’s safe-to-eat unrefrigerated list of foods, it’ll last a whole lot longer in the fridge.
 If you have a hot or humid kitchen, your butter could spoil within a few days, so it’s best kept chilled.
-Next, check out 11 other foods you’re probably storing all wrong.
+Next, check out these 15 foods you should never keep in your pantry.